Industry Update for June 29, 2018

 Facebook Pages Now Show All Ads a Page is Running

-In a continued push for transparency around pages and ads for Facebook, pages now include an “Info & Ads” section that lists all ads a page has run across Facebook and it’s partner networks.
+In a continued push for transparency around pages and paid ads for Facebook, pages now include an “Info & Ads” section that lists all ads a page has run across Facebook and it’s partner networks.
 Anyone can now go to a page and see it’s full scope of advertising in addition to an option being included to flag an ad that may be deemed as “suspicious”.
 Facebook will now also share more detailed page information like when it was created and if there have been any recent name changes.
 According to Facebook, more page information will be available in the near future.
 Source: Marketing Land

 Local Pack updates